wspagnola/covid-19/README.md

 # Covid-19
-RShiny App of Covid-19 Data
+RShiny App for Visualizing Covid-19 Data

 ## Objective
 1. Pulls case/fatality data from NY Times and Johns Hopkins and then graphs the data